 Inspired by the successful eradication of smallpox in 1977, the International Task Force for Disease Eradication formed at The Carter Center in 1988 to evaluate disease control and prevention and the potential for eradicating other infectious diseases.
-Composed of scientists and notable international health organizations from around the world, the task force has identified seven diseases that could be eradicated.

 Even if it is scientifically feasible to eradicate a disease, there are nonscientific conditions that must be considered, such as: